 First, speak to all staff exposed to the upcoming strategy and find out about what needs to change and where in your business.
 These people matter the most when trying to implement any form of top-down transformation.
 These are the people who will give you key insights into potential friction points when implementing a new policy.

 Second, identify not only the decision-makers within your company but also the 'doers', those who never need to be told, those who lead from the front by action.
 Every company has this employee - the pro-active go-getters who aren’t afraid of innovation and will motivate change from within.
-This person will be your champion and should be the conduit through which you implement your strategy.
+This person will be your champion and should be the conduit through which you implement your growth strategy.

 Once you have friendship and buy-in, you need to select and empower your champions.
 Humans get jealous and inquisitive very easily and with the process of creating a champion, you’re going to use this jealously positively.
 For example, there may be doubts in the wider sales team about the new strategy, but when they see Sarah from sales doubling her targets and leaving on time each day they will soon begin to wonder what’s going on.
 Soon the other staff will discover that Sarah was the Beta test user of your automation strategy and she barely has to write emails anymore, she now focuses on selling, empowered using the processes and technology you have implemented.
 Once they see this, they will all want to get their hands on the new stuff.

 A common misconception that a “champion” is simply a user who is happy to advocate for something.
 And that’s part of it.
 But what you want to achieve from your champions is something a little less tangible.
-It’s not just someone who is following your strategy, it’s someone who is fully integrated and willing to stake their own reputation on the benefits of it.
+It’s not just someone who is following your growth strategy, it’s someone who is fully integrated and willing to stake their own reputation on the benefits of it.
 If you can spend time empowering this person then they will always lead you to greater successes.

 Business transformation is hard.
 Every business is unique and each is exposed to a multitude of both unforeseen externalities and internal friction points capable of suffocating growth.